 What are your social media campaign goals?
 Do you want to create awareness?
 Product education?
 Or drive people to your website?
 One of the most important things you can have as a small business owner is exposure.
 The more exposure you have, the better the chances that you’re going to attract new customers and build overall brand awareness.

 A few possible marketing goals TikTok can help you reach include the following.
 Of course, you must determine which one/ones are most relevant to your business.

 - Grow awareness of your business, your talent, skills and experience (i.e., your brand)

 - Educate your target audience concerning how a new kitchen can make their lives more enjoyable.
 How you can solve their kitchen problems.

 - Raise the number of click-thrus to your website and other social media channels

-Advice from Brands that Have Been Successful using TikTok for Business
+Advice from Brands That Have Enjoyed Success with TikTok for Business

-Showcasing your products and services is an important part of being successful on TikTok because a large percentage of TikTok users say they first discovered brands they’d never heard of before on TikTok.
+Showcasing your products and services is an important part of becoming successful on TikTok because a large percentage of TikTok users say they first discovered brands they’d never heard of before on TikTok.

 To boost brand awareness, business owners made TikTok videos that are educational, especially #HowTo vids.
 For people who aren’t familiar with your company, you can create introductory content.
 Or you can showcase the remodeling process.